highscrren-dotcom/paperhands/docs/interfaces/IMCPPositionCloseCommand.md

 mcpName: string
 ```

-Name of the registered MCP schema issuing the command
+Name of the registered MCP (Model Context Protocol) schema issuing the command

 ### note